Lee Sin Build Guide by Fruity28

 Early Vampiric Scepter will help sustain vs Darius.

-Wriggle's Lantern Will help keep his damage in line and he won't be as bursty.
+A Warden's Mail and a Giant's Belt Will help keep his damage in line and he won't be as bursty.

-Max your Iron Will Vs's her.
+Max your Sonic Wave Vs's her.

 An early Hexdrinker/ Giant's Belt Will take a toll on her damage.